CartoDB/mobile-sdk/BUILDING.md

 Universal Windows Platform build requires **Visual Studio 2019**.

+## SDK profiles
+CARTO Mobile SDK can be compiled with different features.
+The feature set is defined by **profiles**, which are defined in 'scripts/build/sdk_profiles.json' file.
+Different profiles can be combined, for example the official SDK builds are currently compiled with 'valhalla+nmlmodellodtree' profiles.
+The following instructions use 'standard' profile as an example.

 ## Building process
 Be patient - full build will take 1+ hours.
 You can speed it up by limiting architectures and platforms where it is built.